-AUTOMATED FINGERPRINT IDENTIFICATION SYSTEM (AFIS): Searches and stores rolled fingerprints and palm prints from criminal arrests, convicted sex offenders and partial latent fingerprints recovered from crime scenes across the Commonwealth.
-VSP and 24 other state and local law enforcement agencies have AFIS access through terminals located at the respective agencies.
-The Integra-ID database receives Live Scan fingerprint transmissions and provides automated interfaces to combined criminal history systems, Consolidated Applicant Tracking System (CATS) and AFIS for the purpose of criminal history record searches or latent fingerprint matches.
+The Automated Fingerprint Identification System (AFIS) was changed to the Biometric Records Section (BRS) in response to transitioning to a modern, cloud-based software package to manage the eventual expansion of biometric to include iris images and maps of hand veins.
+Such an expansion will take another five to 10 years to accomplish.
+In the meantime, BRS still searches and stores rolled fingerprints and palm prints from criminal arrests, convicted sex offenders, and partial latent fingerprints recovered from crime scenes across the Commonwealth.
+VSP and 19 other state and local law enforcement agencies access AFIS through terminals located at the respective agencies.
+The Integra-ID database receives Live Scan fingerprint transmissions and provides automated interfaces to combined criminal history systems, Consolidated Applicant Tracking System (CATS), and AFIS for the purpose of criminal history record searches or latent fingerprint matches.